sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-1.md

 Anyways, that's [a different story](TODO).
 The script was trying to load the contents of the scene file that was just being copied.
 Quick quiz!
 What's going to happen?

-- the scene loads opens as expected (haha)
+- the scene opens as expected (haha)
 - the scene doesn't load, and an exception is thrown (ha)
-- the scene doesn't load, and an invalid scene is returned
+- the scene doesn't load, and an invalid scene is returned, forcing you to check `isValid()`
-- THE SCENE DOESN'T LOAD, BUT A VALID EMPTY SCENE IS RETURNED
+- the scene doesn't load, bUT A VALID EMPTY SCENE IS RETURNED????
+ARE YOU FOR REAL?

 Wat.